What is a Politically Exposed Person (PEP)?

 Inconsistent Documentation

 Decisions are made but not recorded.
 Escalations occur verbally.
 Review outcomes are not logged.
-Under VARA, SCA, ADGM FSRA or DIFC DFSA inspection, undocumented governance is treated as absent governance.
+Under VARA, CMA, ADGM FSRA or DIFC DFSA inspection, undocumented governance is treated as absent governance.

 Across sectors, including VASPs, asset managers, securities brokers, insurers, payment firms, real estate entities, accountants, lawyers and TCSPs, the pattern is similar.
 The framework exists.
 The discipline does not.